Our Products

 Printing and packaging application

-The receiver tank sizing in print shops is actually part of the story too, because a lot of small print shops undersize their receivers and rely on the compressor to make up the difference in real time.
+The receiver tank sizing in print shops is part of this story.
+A lot of small print shops undersize their receivers and rely on the compressor to make up the difference in real time.
 With a screw compressor, the pulsation content in the output air is higher to begin with, and an undersized receiver does less to smooth it.
-Printers who have switched from vane to screw without also upsizing the receiver have sometimes discovered the connection between compressor type and waste rate the hard way.
-The fix is either to add proper pulsation dampening or to go back to a vane machine, and in practice, the second option is often cheaper.
+I know of at least three shops that switched from vane to screw without also upsizing the receiver, and two of them switched back within a year after their waste rates climbed.
+The third one added a large pulsation dampening vessel, which cost about as much as the price difference between the two compressors.

-Heat-seal packaging, similar situation.
+Heat-seal packaging is a similar situation.
 Seal bars close under pneumatic cylinder pressure.
 Uneven pressure means uneven seals.
-In pharmaceutical blister packing, a weak seal is a regulatory failure.
+In pharmaceutical blister packing, a weak seal is a regulatory failure, and the cost of a recalled batch dwarfs anything the compressed air system could possibly cost.

 Automotive Workshops